uva-responsibleai/fall-24/privacy/apr-1.md

 The exponential mechanism takes in the following input:
 - A dataset X ∈ X n  (private)
 - A set of objects H   (public)
-- A score function s : X^n × → `ℝ` .  (public)
+- A score function s : X^n × → \mathbb{R} .  (public)

 The only private information is the dataset X. With this in mind, we define the sensitivity(∆) of the score function with respect to the dataset only:

 $$∆s = \max_{h∈H} \max_{X,X'}  |s(X, h) − s(X', h)|$$

-We are able to guarantee that the Exponential Mechanism ME is ε-differentially private and that it will select an object that is comparable in quality to the best choice of object with a small loss, depending on the ε, the sensitivity, and the number of candidate objects
+We are able to guarantee that **the Exponential Mechanism ME is ε-differentially private** and that it will **select an object that is comparable in quality to the best choice of object with a small loss**, depending on the ε, the sensitivity, and the number of candidate objects